 Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are under-represented in posts in SoGE.
-SoGE and ECI are committed to equality and value diversity.
+SoGE and SSEE are committed to equality and value diversity.

-Read more here.
-Applications are open until noon BST on 8 August 2022.
+Read more and apply here.
+Applications are open until noon on 1 February 2023.